NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 • **Energy and Water Limits:** Energy and water consumption are strictly managed.
 Each individual and facility has an **annual usage limit**, and during emergencies, the city can trigger **"Emergency Power Adjustment Intervention Measures"** to cut power to non-essential infrastructure.

+• In Experimental Cities, which places a strong emphasis on self-sufficiency in food and energy, **citizens are encouraged to participate in activities such as agriculture, forestry, fisheries, and the maintenance of social infrastructure.** Even if they do not engage in such work on a regular basis, they can participate temporarily whenever they have free time.
+While there is little or no monetary compensation, it was considered natural to engage in such social contribution activities from time to time, given that they were recipients of UBI.

 ## **3. Urban Planning and Wealth Policy**

 • **Land as a Public Good & Universal Leasehold:** Experimental Cities operate on the fundamental principle that land is a communal asset.
 Private ownership by individuals or corporations is strictly restricted through heavy taxation.
 Instead, the city implements a **Universal Leasehold System** designed to balance individual stability with urban flexibility.